lalitsheoran/thinkify-assignment/README.md

 The system should allow user to select movies from a list.
 Allow them to select seats.
 Filter the movies by genre and language.
 Bonus points for filtering the list by taking user location to the theatre destination.
 (Assume arbitrary location)
 Skip through payment process but ensure the final screen has the details of the movie booked with an option to cancel.

-All required features implemented successfully.
+All required features along with some additional features implemented.